“American Pie” Lyrics Meaning (Don McLean)

 Now, do you believe in rock ‘n’ roll?

-McLean seems to be questioning whether music can provide a moral compass or save the soul, echoing the cultural shift from religious faith to the countercultural embrace of rock music.
+McLean questions whether music can provide a moral compass or offer a kind of salvation, signaling the cultural shift from religious faith to the embrace of rock music.

 Can music save your mortal soul?